Continuum percolation in high dimensions: The case when the radii take two values

-Then we complete $X_0$ in a family $X=(X_0,X_1,\dots,X_{k+1})$ of points in $\R^d$, independent of $N$, in the following manner : $X_1$ is taken uniformly in $D_1(X_0)$, then $X_2$ is taken uniformly in $D_2(X_1)$, and so on : The family $X$ represents the positions of the possible successive descendents of $x$ in a single branch.
+Consider a random vector $X=(X_0,X_1,\dots,X_{k+1})$ of points in $\R^d$ defined as follows : $X_0$ is defined by $X_0=x$, $X_1$ is taken uniformly in $D_1(X_0)$, then $X_2$ is taken uniformly in $D_2(X_1)$, and so on.
+We think of $X$ as a pontential single branch of descendance of $x$.
 Let then $(X^j)_{j \ge 1}$ be independent copies of $X$.
-We will use the $N$ first copies, one for each child of $X_0$.
+Let now $N$ be an independent Poisson random variable with parameter $\alpha_1$ : this random variable will be the number of children of $X_0$.
+We will use the $N$ first $X^j$, one for each child of $X_0$.

-Let $Y=(Y_i^j)_{2 \le i \le k+1, j \ge 1}$ be an independent family of independent and identically distributed random variables, such that $Y^j_i$ follows the Bernoulli law with parameter $1-\exp(-\alpha_i)$, which is the probability that a Poisson random variable with parameter $\alpha_i$ is different from $0$.
-The random variable $Y^j_i$ encodes the fact that in the $j$-th branch, the member of the $(i-1)$-th generation has children or not in a process in which we forget dependencies due to geometry : $Y^j_i=1$ if and only if the member of the $(i-1)$-th generation in the $j$-th branch has at least one child.
-In other words, with the $Y_i^j$, we only keep, for each individual from the first generation $X_1$, at most one child, and its position is given by $X_i^j$.
+We now take into account the fact that some individuals may have no children.
+We shall deal with geometric dependencies later.
+Note that in our new process each individual of any generation $i, \,i \ge 1$, has at most one child.
+We made that choice in order to handle more easily geometric dependencies.
+Let $Y=(Y_i^j)_{2 \le i \le k+1, j \ge 1}$ be an independent family of independent random variables, such that $Y^j_i$ follows the Bernoulli law with parameter $1-\exp(-\alpha_i)$, which is the probability that a Poisson random variable with parameter $\alpha_i$ is different from $0$.
 We set $J_1=\{1,\dots,N\}$ and, for every $i \in \{2, \dots, k+1\}$ :

 Thus the random set $J_i$ gives the exponents of the branches that are, among the $N$ initial branches, still alive at the $i$-th generation in a process with no dependecies due to geometry.

 Until now, we did not take into account the geometrical constraints between individuals.
 For every $i \in \{2,\dots,k+1\}$ and every $j \ge 1$, we set